LifestyleCorp/Medical-AGI/README.md

 The project is currently in the draft phase.
 Here's what we're working on:

 - Setting up the world 🌍
-- Setting the NPCs 🧑‍⚕️
+- Setting the AI powered NPCs 🧑‍⚕️
 - Setting the game flow 🎮